tjw218/pmp-wordpress/README.md

 ![User added](/assets/img/pmp-user-added.png)

-If you have any problem finding registered PMP users, you can see the [complete list of users on the PMP search portal](https://support.pmp.io/search?advanced=1&searchsort=date&profile=user).
+Tip: If you have any problem finding registered PMP users, you can see the [complete list of users on the PMP search portal](https://support.pmp.io/search?advanced=1&searchsort=date&profile=user).

 #### Removing Users